paurbano/holbertonschool-machine_learning/README.md

 #  Machine Learning
 ![](https://github.com/paurbano/holbertonschool-machine_learning/blob/master/images/machine-learning1.jpg)

- These is the training program on machine learning (ML) from holberton School, split into three trimester.
-Start with some of maths and then go deep with differents techniques (Supervised, Unsupervised,Reinforcement) all across practical exercises.
+ This is the training program on machine learning (ML) from holberton School, split into three trimester.
+Start with some of maths and then go deep with differents techniques (Supervised, Unsupervised,Reinforcement) learning, all across practical exercises.

 Some of topics of the curriculum:
 ## First Trimester